sergiabadal/sergiabadal.github.io/service.md

 ### Chairmanships

+- General Chair of the **11th Workshop on Molecular Communications**, Barcelona, Spain, April 2027.
 - Conference and Local Co-Chair of the **2026 Embedded Systems Week (ESWEEK'26)**, Barcelona, Spain, October 2026.
 - Poster Chair of the **23rd ACM International Conference on Computing Frontiers (CF'26)**, Catania, Italy, May 2026.
 - General Chair of the **Modular Quantum Computing Architectures: Bridging the Quantum Networks and Quantum Computing Communities** workshop, at the IEEE Quantum Week, Bellevue, WA, USA, September 2023.